Easy Blueberry Muffin Recipe Without Milk

-- Use them at every meal to get your fiber during the summer months.
+- Use them at every meal to get your fiber for the day.
 Oatmeal is a whole grain.
-Adding wheatgerm gives you more fiber punch per bite.
+Adding wheatgerm gives you more fiber per bite.

 - Use them for a mid-morning or afternoon snack.
 Add a schmear of cream cheese, goat cheese or a nut butter (almond, peanut) for more protein.